NFDI4Microbiota/nfdi4microbiota-knowledge-base/docs/_How-We-Operate/00-n4m-intro.md

 ### NFDI4Microbiota Consortium Members
 A member of the NFDI4Microbiota consortium is defined as a person who works at one of the ten partner institutions directly funded by NFDI4Microbiota.
-Responsibilities, contacts, and involvements in the measures of NFDI4Microbiota are documented [here](https://nextcloud.nfdi4microbiota.de/f/106080)
-) (internal link).
+The member partner institutions are documented on the [website](https://nfdi4microbiota.de/aboutus/partners.html).
-Each member is responsible to update its data frequently.
-If a member leaves the consortium, the member or someone from his/her institution needs to make sure to inform the AU, so that he/she can be removed from all mailing lists, Open Project, Rocket Chat, Nextcloud, etc (Detailed list in the Offboarding section).
+If a member leaves the consortium, the member or someone from his/her institution needs to make sure to inform the AU, so that he/she can be removed from all mailing lists, Open Project, Rocket Chat, Nextcloud and so on.
-All are members of the mailing list members-at-nfdi4microbiota.de.
-Please find a visual overview [here](https://nextcloud.nfdi4microbiota.de/f/106086) (internal link).
+All are members of the mailing list members@nfdi4microbiota.de.

 ### NFDI4Microbiota Partners
 The NFDI4Microbiota partners are the co-spokespersons of the consortium.
 The institution they work for is the partner institution of NFDI4Microbiota.